willrte/lego_crm/README.md

 ## Project setup

-:warning: **The lego_crm project is necessary for the proper functioning of this project**
+:warning: **The lego_api project is necessary for the proper functioning of this project**

 ```
 npm install